 In 2016, Marwa moved back to London with her husband and realised it was time to focus all her efforts into being a chef.
 Signing on to an eleven-month diploma at Le Cordon Bleu, she quickly started to master all the basics of classical cookery which ultimately led to her getting a position at Mayfair's two-Michelin-starred The Greenhouse – one of the first professional kitchens she had ever worked in.
 For a while Marwa tried to juggle working at a renowned restaurant with planning her own, but it quickly became too hard to manage.
 ‘We would schedule meetings somewhere near The Greenhouse and I would go and join my husband during my break between lunch and dinner service,' she laughs.
 'But eventually it reached a point where it was too difficult.
 I felt like I’d learnt enough and it was time to focus on my own project.’

-After years of planning, Nutshell threw open its doors at the end of July 2019 and was instantly met with praise.
+After years of planning, their first restaurant Nutshell threw open its doors at the end of July 2019 and was instantly met with praise.
 Serving Marwa’s own take on Iranian food, inspired by both her time spent in the country and the produce-led style of cookery she grew up with, Nutshell offered something that hadn’t really been seen in London before.
 ‘It was like a dream come true when we opened,’ she smiles.
 ‘We put so much effort into it and really took our time but the reception was better than we expected because we were doing something different.
 We’re the only restaurant in the world that’s serving a truly modern take on Iranian food.’
-Not only has this allowed Marwa to become a leader in modern Iranian food but it has also meant that Nutshell has been able to change over time.
-Having initially served a broad, accessible menu to introduce people to the cuisine, its offering is now more refined than ever, with a tasting menu even on the cards for the near future.
+Not only has this allowed Marwa to become a leader in modern Iranian food but it also meant that Nutshell was able to change over time.
+Having initially served a broad, accessible menu to introduce people to the cuisine, it refined its offering over time.

-Marwa has taken a cuisine that she fell in love with and added her own spin to it at Nutshell – something many people wouldn’t be brave enough to do.
-As a result, more and more people in London are getting to experience Iranian food for the first time.
-With her aim being for Nutshell to ultimately become the first Michelin-starred restaurant showcasing the flavours of Iran, Marwa certainly isn’t short of ambition and, given the progress she’s already made, we feel she could be the driving force behind Iranian food in the UK for many years to become.
+Marwa took a cuisine that she fell in love with and added her own spin to it at Nutshell – something many people wouldn’t be brave enough to do.
+As a result, more and more people in London were able to experience Iranian food for the first time.
+Sadly, Nutshell is understood to have closed its doors in 2022.